harshaterala/Extraction-Of-Patient-Data-/README.md

 # Extraction-Of-Patient-Data
-The project extracts the patent data from the medical reports or forms.
+This project extracts the patent data from the medical reports or forms.